History of the Israel Defense Forces: Before 1948

-Following the 1947 UN Partition Plan, which divided the British Mandate of Palestine, the country became increasingly volatile and fell into a state of civil war between the Jews and Arabs after the Arab residents rejected any plan that would allow for the creation of a Jewish state.
+Following the 1947 UN Partition Plan, which divided the British Mandate of Palestine, the country became increasingly volatile and fell into a state of civil war between the Jews and Arabs after the Arab residents rejected any plan that would allow for the displacement of so many Arabs.
 In accordance with Plan Dalet the Haganah tried to secure the areas allotted to the Jewish state in the partition plan and the blocks of settlements that were in the area allotted to the Arab state.

-The first Arab–Israeli war
+1948 Arab–Israeli War

 David Ben-Gurion proclaimed the Israeli Declaration of Independence on 14 May 1948.
 His first order was the formation of the IDF – The Israel Defense Forces.

-The IDF was based on the personnel who had served in the Haganah and the Palmach and was declared as the only legal armed force in Israel.
+The IDF was based on the personnel who had served in the Haganah and the Palmach (itself the elite force of the Haganah) and was declared as the only legal armed force in Israel.
 Another main source of manpower were the immigrants from Europe.
 Some of them Holocaust survivors and others veterans from World War II.

 Following the declaration of independence in 1948, Arab armies invaded Israel.
 Egypt came from the south, Lebanon and Syria from the north, and Jordan from the east backed by Iraqi and Saudi troops, in what Azzam Pasha, Arab League Secretary speaking on Cairo radio, declared would be "a war of extermination and a momentous massacre."

 In the initial phase of the war, the IDF was inferior in both numbers and armament.
 Invading Arab armies boasted 270 tanks, 150 field guns and 300 aircraft.
 The IDF had zero planes and three tanks.
 Due to a number of reasons, the Arabs never managed to exploit their superiority in numbers.
 The Israelis managed to successfully defend themselves in virtually all battlefields with the notable exception of East Jerusalem.
 After the first truce 11 June to 8 July, the Israelis managed to seize the initiative due to new troop enrollments and supplies of arms.
 Notable achievements of the IDF include the conquest of Eilat (Um Rashrash), Nazareth, and the capture of the Galilee and the Negev.

 The war continued until 20 July 1949, when the armistice with Syria was signed.
 By then the IDF had managed to repel the Egyptians to the Gaza Strip while Jordan took over the West Bank, including East Jerusalem.